 The system has improved the overall EQ tank performance to produce clearer effluent, controlling odours, settling solids, cooling the water and hydrolysing fats, oils and greases causing them to float for better removal efficiency.

 The former system was to add dissolved oxygen to mix and equalise the contents in the EQ tank using submerged aerators.
 The addition of the dissolved oxygen would cause fats, oils and grease to float so they would not be discharged with the plant’s effluent into the publicly owned treatment works.

 The submerged aerators were also supposed to provide cooling of the influent process washdown water (at around 40°C).

 The aerators had been in operation for several years and were not achieving the desired conditioning objectives.
-Further, whenever one of the submersible pumps plugged or failed, the company had to rent a crane to remove the pump for repairs and then had to use the crane for removal, repair and to reinstall the repaired pump at additional costs on each occurrence.
+Further, whenever one of the submersible pumps plugged or failed, the company had to rent a crane to remove the pump for repairs and then had to use the crane for removal, repair and reinstall the repaired pump at additional costs on each occurrence.

-As one or more of the submerged pumps was failing at least once if not twice a year, the company began to look for a more viable aeration, mixing and equalisation solution to keep them in compliance.
+As one or more of the submerged pumps was failing at least once if not twice a year, the company began to look for more viable aeration, mixing and equalisation solution to keep them in compliance.

 With better circulation and cooling in the EQ tank the fats, oils and grease is floated for separation and treatment and is not being discharged with the effluent to the local treatment works, reducing surcharges.

 The plant was able to achieve a $6000 annual energy cost reduction, an $89,000 annual reduction in chemical costs, a $12,000 annual reduction in non-compliance charges, and further maintenance cost reductions.

 The facility environmental manager now has a system that allows him to achieve his discharge permit parameters and he has less concern over maintenance issues and costs.
 The soup manufacturer improved their efficiency with Venturi-Aeration and will continue to experience fantastic results.